grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 For _mode_ in the bottom right, choose HTML.
 Remove the default text and paste in the following HTML:
 ```<center><img align="center" src="https://i.pinimg.com/originals/74/a0/a5/74a0a51848fb3717c671598dc675c654.jpg" ></center>```
-Remove the Panel Title and click Apply.
+Remove the Panel Title, Click on _Transparent Background_ and click Apply.
 Size the panel appropriately.
 ## Arrange our panels
+## Arrange our panels
 Finally, we need to arrange our panels so that the most important graphs are in that Z pattern, spaced appropriately, and properly sized.
 We may need to add some spacing to our dashboard.
 To do so, choose the blank text panel we have saved in our library.

+1. First, let's add a row for our RED metrics (request rates, errors, and duration/latency).
+*  Click on add panel and Add a New Row.
+*  Change the row title to *Service RED Metrics* and, going left to right, move Service Requests per Second, SLO Status (Errors) per Data Center, and Latency for Sockshop App on the top row.
+2. Add a 2nd row called *Key Performance Indicators*
+* Move the rest of the graphs into this grouping.
+In the middle row, going left to right, move Service Apdex, Latency quantiles, and then our logo to this middle row.
+* In the bottom area, we should have K8s Service Status on the left, Infrastucture - Error Score below it, and Customer Activity to the right of those two graphs.
-1. Choose _Add Panel_ and then _Add a panel from the Panel Library_.
+4. Choose _Add Panel_ and then _Add a panel from the Panel Library_.
 Choose Panel, "Blank Space".
+Add a small row of blank space after our row of Service RED Metrics.
+5. Choose _Add Panel_ and then _Add a panel from the Panel Library_.
+Choose Panel, "Blank Space".
+Add a small row of blank space after our top row of Key Performance Indicators.

-After arranging our panels and adding some space, your dashboard should look something similar to this:
+After arranging our panels and adding space, your dashboard should look something similar to this:
 ![Final-Dashboard One](img/dashboard-one.png)